Kathy Rae Huffman: At Home: Ten Years of Feminist Art in Southern California

-A retrospective of Womenhouse artists, October 1983.
-Huffman was event coordinator for the regional Los Angeles county initiative to celebrate the 10 year anniversary of WOMANHOUSE (since 1972) and the founding of the Southern California feminist movement.
-More than fifty institutions or groups participated in the month-long calendar of event.
-She also coordinated and co-curated HAUNTED WOMANHOUSE, a feminist performance festival on the Long Beach Museum of Art grounds, and was co-curator, with Lyn Blumenthal, of the video exhibition Roles Relationships and Sexuality.
+A retrospective of Womanhouse artists, October 1983.
+Huffman was event coordinator for the regional Los Angeles county initiative to celebrate the 10-year anniversary of Womanhouse (since 1972) and the founding of the Southern California feminist movement.
+More than fifty institutions or groups participated in the month-long calendar of events.
+Huffman also coordinated and co-curated Haunted Womanhouse, a feminist performance festival on the Long Beach Museum of Art grounds, and was co-curator, with Lyn Blumenthal, of the video exhibition Roles Relationships and Sexuality.

 Shared Realities

-Executive producer of the Long Beach Museum of Art's cable television series, including interviews, artists videotapes, and special projects.
+Executive producer of the Long Beach Museum of Art's cable television series, including interviews, artists' videotapes, and special projects.
 Huffman initiated the statewide conference called Shared Realities, held in Long Beach, aboard the Queen Mary, 1983.

 Institute of Contemporary Art (ICA) Boston / The CAT Fund

 1984-1991, Huffman was Adjunct Curator at the Institute of Contemporary Art, Boston, Massachusetts.
 The ICA was Boston's premiere educational and exhibition space for contemporary art.
 As adjunct curator, Huffman contributed exhibition concepts, community projects, and collaborations with local, regional and national media organizations.

-Huffman was appointed curator/producer of The Contemporary Art Television Fund / The CAT Fund, a pilot project of the Institute of Contemporary Art, Boston and WGBH TV's New Television Workshop, Boston's public television station, with a mandate to create a context for artists to define television as a medium for their personal expression.
+Huffman was appointed curator/producer of The Contemporary Art Television Fund / The CAT Fund, a pilot project of the Institute of Contemporary Art, Boston and WGBH-TV's New Television Workshop, Boston's public television station, with a mandate to create a context for artists to define television as a medium for their personal expression.
 Funded initially by the Massachusetts Art Council, The CAT Fund was designed to play an active role in the development of artists' TV internationally.

-Compared to Southern California, the east coast seemed to Huffman more theoretical and political.
+Compared to Southern California, the East Coast seemed to Huffman more theoretical and political.
 The ICA Boston (directed by David Ross) was a very studious environment.
 Beside this stronger intellectual inspiration, Huffman had the opportunity to be more involved with artists working with digital processes.
 She commissioned one of Bill Seaman's early interactive computer works and presented exhibitions using digital technology.
-Artists commissioned for 'The CAT Fund' included (among others): Laurie Anderson, Bill Viola, Tony Oursler, Constance de Jong, Joan Jonas, Dara Birnbaum, Raul Ruiz, Marcel Odenbach, Bill Seaman, Daniel Reeves, Ken Fiengold, Chip Lord, Doug Hall, Ilene Segalove, William Wegman and Michael Smith.
+Artists commissioned for 'The CAT Fund' included (among others): Laurie Anderson, Bill Viola, Tony Oursler, Constance DeJong, Joan Jonas, Dara Birnbaum, Raul Ruiz, Marcel Odenbach, Bill Seaman, Daniel Reeves, Ken Feingold, Chip Lord, Doug Hall, Ilene Segalove, William Wegman and Michael Smith.

 The Arts for Television

 A major touring exhibition, commissioned by MOCA in Los Angeles.
-Huffman was co-curator with Dorine Mignot, Stedelijk Museum, Amsterdam, and Julie Lazar, Museum of Contemporary Art (MOCA) Los Angeles, of the first museum survey to examine television as a form and forum for the contemporary arts.
-Exhibition premiered simultaneously in the Netherlands and USA, 1987, and traveled to more than one dozen institutions in Europe and North America in 1988 and 1989.
+Huffman was co-curator with Dorine Mignot, Stedelijk Museum Amsterdam, and Julie Lazar, Museum of Contemporary Art (MOCA) Los Angeles, of the first museum survey to examine television as a form and forum for the contemporary arts.
+The exhibition premiered simultaneously in the Netherlands and the United States in 1987, and traveled to more than one dozen institutions in Europe and North America in 1988 and 1989.